BloomTech-Labs/CS9-OutfitCreator/backend/API.md

 ```

 ## POST to /item/:id/tags
-Add an array of one or more tags to a specific item by ID.
+Add an array of one or more tags to a specific item.
+`:id` refers to the mongoDB _id of the item.
 This request should have the following format:
 ```
 {
 	"tags": ["red", "business-casual"]
 }
 ```

+## DELETE to /item/:id
+Delete an Item from the database.
+`:id` refers to the mongoDB _id of the item to delete.

 ## POST to /outfit
+Add an outfit to the database.
 This request should have the following format:
 ```
 {
-	"profile": "5b71ec57a606882af8753934",
+	"user": "5b71ec57a606882af8753934",
     "name": "christmas party outfit",
 	"tags": ["formal", "work"],
 	"worn": [],